Dannymak1993/Groovehub/README.md

   No installation required; just visit the link and sign up.

   # Usage <a id="use"></a>
+  <a href="https://groovehub-2023.herokuapp.com/">Visit this link</a> <br>
   Users must create an account with a valid email before using.
 From there, users can click on one of the genres on the home page and be redirected to a page with a playlist from the selected genre and a chat discussing music within the genre.
+Additionally, users must log into a Spotify account to listen to the playlists.

   # Images
   Login